Rethinking resilient infrastructure is crucial in the context of climate change.

 During an intense heat wave, agencies may need to reduce or suspend transit services to avoid system failures and protect their passengers.

-Project teams should seek to answer these questions as early in the planning and design process as possible.
+Project teams should seek to answer these questions as early as possible in the planning and design process.
 The earlier you explore these questions, the more opportunity teams will have to find strategies that increase the potential for infrastructure resilience.

-For instance, identifying early that sea level rise may impact your project area can allow the design teams to set the elevation of the project higher to adjust for future sea level rise.
+For instance, identifying early that sea level rise may affect your project area can allow design teams to set the project's elevation higher to account for future sea level rise.
 The earlier these strategies are identified, the easier and more cost-efficient they can be to integrate into the project.

 Flooded roadways, bridges, subway tunnels, and underground stations cause delays, cancellations, and hazards for users.